agustibr/atomicules.github.com/_posts/2011-08-27-catching-up-with-tlobf-and-guardian-new-band-of-the-day.markdown

 ## [Mac Miller](http://www.guardian.co.uk/music/2011/may/12/new-band-mac-miller)

 That review isn't for a specific album, seeing as at the time of it, his official debut album wasn't out.
 But it seems he has a couple of mixtapes knocking about so I gave K.I.D.S (Kicking Incredibly Dope Shit) a whirl.
 By a far margin the standout track is Nikes On My Feet (which also gets a mention in the Guardian review, although I'm not sure it in such a favourable light).
-I can't say I'm that fussed for anything else on this album (Kool Aid & frozen Pizza is slightly better than everything else), but perhaps I'll have to give Knock Knock a whirl and decided from there whether it's worth listening to anything else.
+I can't say I'm that fussed for anything else on this album (Kool Aid &amp; frozen Pizza is slightly better than everything else), but perhaps I'll have to give Knock Knock a whirl and decided from there whether it's worth listening to anything else.

 ## [Computer Magic](http://www.guardian.co.uk/music/2011/jun/09/new-band-computer-magic)